TSEidolon/loginSystemV1Frontend/README.md

 # Trooper Database

-## A Play on Login Website that shows information about two 3d models of Arachnids - Hopper & Warrior.
+## A Starship Troopers Login Website that shows information about two 3d models of Arachnids - Hopper & Warrior.
 Made with Express and SQL(PostgreSQL) for the backend and React with Tailiwind for the Frontend

  - Deploying to netlify with the backend folder was giving errors so I used just the frontend folder.
  - The whole project repo can be found here [LoginSystemV1](https://github.com/TSEidolon/loginSystemV1)